 A general course including both physical geology and historical geology.
 About 50% of the time is spent in laboratory and field experiences.
-Lecture 3 hours, Laboratory 3 hours.

 304 Problems in Physics

 Object of this course is to give work in the solution of problems of physics beyond that covered in the general course in physics.